authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     The ABNF for bimi-header-version is imported exactly from the [BIMI Selector Header](#bimi-selector).

-l: location of the BIMI indicator (URI; REQUIRED).
+l: location of the BIMI Indicator (URI; OPTIONAL if a bimi-evidence-location-uri is specified, otherwise REQUIRED.).
 Inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
 The value of this tag is a URI representing the location of the brand indicator file.
 HTTPS is the only supported transport.

     ABNF:

     bimi-location-header-uri = "l" *WSP "=" bimi-location-uri

+a: location of the BIMI VMC (URI; REQUIRED if the VMC was verified).
+Inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
+The value of this tag is a URI representing the location of the VMC file.
+HTTPS is the only supported transport.

+    ABNF:

+    bimi-evidenced-location-header-uri = "a" *WSP "=" bimi-evidence-location-uri

 And the formal definition of the BIMI Location Header, using ABNF, is as follows:

+    bimi-location-header-location-only = bimi-location-header-uri

+    bimi-location-header-evidence-only = bimi-evidence-location-header-uri

+    bimi-location-header-both = bimi-location-header-uri bimi-evidence-location-header-uri

+    bimi-location-options = bimi-location-header-location-only / bimi-location-header-evidence-only / bimi-location-header-both

-    bimi-location-header = bimi-header-version bimi-sep bimi-location-header-uri \[bimi-sep\]
+    bimi-location-header = bimi-header-version bimi-sep bimi-location-options \[bimi-sep\]

 BIMI-Indicator Header {#bimi-indicator}
 ---------------------------------------

 BIMI-Indicator is the header a Mail Receiver inserts to pass a verified indicator to the MUA.

 The header contains the SVG of the indicator encoded as base64, and is inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
-The contents of this tag MUST match the content retrieved from the URI specified in the BIMI-Location header.
+The contents of this tag MUST match the SVG Indicator content retrieved from the URI specified in the BIMI-Location header.
 If he Indicator was supplied as a gzipped SVGZ file then the MTA MUST NOT uncompress the file before base64 encoding.

     base64string    =  ALPHADIGITPS *([FWS] ALPHADIGITPS)
                        [ [FWS] "=" [ [FWS] "=" ] ]